Join us June 16 for the 2026 Clark Fork Cleanup Field Tour & BBQ! Click for info.

 So what gets cleaned up and when?

 (Construction year and cost are estimates from the Strategic Plan as of Oct.
 2023 - p.
-21)
+21. Updates in parenthesis.
+This table may change after the Strategic Plan review, which is expected in 2026.)

 2023: Phase 4A (completed)